Relationships are Hard for Survivors, We Don’t Know OurselvesPin

 Photo by Gerald Gabernig

-I recently saw a link to an article that was posted back a few months ago on the Good Therapy website:
+I recently saw a link to an article that was posted a few months ago on the Good Therapy website:

 Why Hiding Who We Are Hurts Us